tmtsoftware/esw-ts/docs/src/main/common/error-handling.md

 ### Service Error

-In TMT Architecture, @extref:[Service error](ts-docs:classes/models.serviceerror.html) captures all/most of the Service/Network level errors/exceptions.
+In TMT Architecture, @extref:[Service error](ts-docs:classes/models.serviceerror.html) captures all/most of the Service/Network level errors and exceptions.
 A runtime error which gets thrown **after** making Service's API and gets caught in the Service call's scaffolding snippet falls into this category.

 For example:

-When using CommandService to submit a command for a non-existing component  will result into `LocationNotFound`.
+Using `CommandService` to submit a command for a non-existing component will result into `LocationNotFound`.

-LocationNotFoundException is a Service Error, and it would contain following fields :
+`LocationNotFoundException` is a Service Error, and it would contain following fields:

-- **errorType**: LocationNotFound,
+- **errorType**: LocationNotFound
-- **message**: 'Could not resolve location matching connection: $non_existent_component_connection',
+- **message**: 'Could not resolve location matching connection: $non_existent_component_connection'
-- **status**: 500,
+- **status**: 500
 - **statusText**: Internal Server error

 Type definition for Service Error can be found @extref:[here](ts-docs:classes/models.serviceerror.html)

 ### Client Side Error

 Any runtime error which gets thrown **before** making Service's API call falls into this category.
-Errors/ Exception caught at validation or at data creation time will be thrown before making api calls.
+The Errors and Exception caught at validation or at data creation time will be thrown before making API calls.
-When creating a domain object which has validations for sending it as a payload will throw a runtime exception while performing validations check, and those are not met.

 For Example:
 @extref:[Prefix](ts-docs:classes/models.prefix.html) has a validation that it cannot have `-` or space in the componentName field.